JPFBioinformatics/RNAseq_BULK/README.txt

 Built for 2 read illumina sequencing
 PLEASE consult Naming Conventions section of readme at least before running

+You must also either place your genome fasta file and GTF file in the reference dir  of this pipeline (RNAseq_BULK), withe their names being set to "genome.fa" and "genes.gtf" respectively, or specify the dir that these files are in and their names in the config.yaml before running the pipeline

 to run this pipeline with default parameters here are some example commands for different use cases

         NOTES:

         root folder is the root of this pipeline, RNAseq_BULK or whatever you renamed it